The development of the advocacy action plan was coordinated by Health NGO Network (HENNET). The Kenya CAAP initiative aims to enhance...

 Kenya is one of 10 countries in sub-Saharan Africa that have collaborated with the PMNCH under the CAAP initiative.

 The CAAP initiative aims to strengthen synergies with other initiatives and platforms such as the Every Woman Every Newborn Everywhere , Child Survival Action Initiative and the Global Financing Facility of the World Bank.
-Priorities identified by national partners also complement the high-level political advocacy of the Global Leaders Network for Women’s, Children’s, and Adolescent Health (GLN)
+Priorities identified by national partners also complement the high-level political advocacy of the Global Leaders Network (GLN), which H.E.
+President William Ruto is a member.

 The plan’s success depends on the collaborative efforts of partners.
 We invite you to join our efforts to accelerate progress for women, children, and adolescents in Kenya!